School of: Education

 Rooted in the university’s Christian values, the MAT program offered by WPU and WPU Online prioritizes moral integrity and service, preparing future educators to address the diverse needs of students in a multifaceted society.

 If you’re interested in making a difference in your community and influencing future generations, start by enrolling in WPU’s accelerated Master of Arts in Teaching program.
-To learn more, contact PGS Admissions at 800.804.1510, or request additional information today.
+To learn more, contact the admissions team at 800.804.1510, or fill out the form below.

 Questions?